kmb40/aws-bootcamp-cruddur-2023/journal/week1.md

 I essentially updated [docker-compose.yml](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-1/docker-compose.yml) to support dynamodb and postgres databases.
 I viewed the database using the postgres extenion in Gitpod.
 I updated the [gitpod.yml](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-1/.gitpod.yml) to launch postgres viewer during workspace start.

 #### Homework Challenges
+This is an area I'd like to spend more time working.
+Updates for these challenges will be ongoing.